ajeetraina/labspace-docker-agent-concepts/labspace/02-getting-started.md

 ## Next Steps

+If you look closely at our last prompt "How do I read a file in Python", you might have noticed that the agent can answer coding questions, but it can't see your files or run commands yet.
+A coding agent needs to interact with your project files and run commands.
+You enable these capabilities by adding toolsets

  In Step 3, we'll explore the five foundational concepts that make an agent an agent — and you'll see each one in action with small, working examples.
+A coding agent needs to interact with your project files and run commands.